chandansaipavanpadala/Web-Based_Universal_IC_Tester/README.md

 * **The Muscle (Raspberry Pi Pico):** A "dumb" executor running MicroPython.
 It listens for JSON commands via USB serial, executes the raw I2C byte operations to the MCP23017 chips, and returns the physical logic results.

 ### Key Features
-* **Universal Programmable Switching Matrix:** There is no fixed wiring for VCC or GND.
+* **Digital Programmable Switching Matrix:** There is no fixed wiring for VCC or GND.
 The firmware dynamically configures any of the 40 ZIF socket pins as a Logic High, Logic Low, High-Z Input, or Power Supply based on the selected chip's footprint.
 * **Web Serial API Integration:** Communicates directly with the Pico via USB serial directly from Google Chrome or Microsoft Edge.
 No standalone desktop apps or drivers required.
 * **Truth Table Verification:** Injects test vectors (stimulus) into the IC and compares the physical logic responses against expected states.
 * **Auto-Identify Mode:** Features a brute-force logic scanner that safely queries unknown chips against the database to automatically identify the component inserted into the socket.